 - 3.2.
 Time deposits and any other bank credits with an original term of up to 90 days: - a.
-Established in Panama, or - b.
-Established in other jurisdictions, as long as these banks have an international investment grade risk rating. - 3.3.
+Established in Panama, or - Established in other jurisdictions, as long as these banks have an international h. investment grade risk rating. - 3.3.
 Letters of credit confirmed and payable upon presentation for foreign trade operations, issued by foreign banks with an investment grade risk rating.

-Banks may include in this category contingent loans belonging to demand credit letters confirmations issued by foreign banks with an international investment grade risk rating.
+Banks may include contingent loans belonging to demand credit letter confirmations issued by foreign banks with an international investment grade risk rating in this category.
 For these purposes, the credit conversion factor (CCF) referred to in Article 4 herein will be applied.

-- 3.4.
-Loans secured with bank acceptances with a 90-day maturity, issued by banks established in Panama or having an investment grade risk rating. - 3.5.
-Loans duly secured by pledged deposits in other banks having an investment grade risk rating, up to the secured amount. - 3.6.
-Securities with internationally risk-rated mortgage pledges between AAA and Aissued by foreign private agencies. - 3.7.
-Instruments issued or secured by governments holding a risk rating between A+ and A-.
+- Loans secured with bank acceptances with a 90-day maturity, issued by banks 3.4 established in Panama or having an investment grade risk rating. - 3.5.
+Loans duly secured by pledged deposits in other banks having an investment grade risk rating, up to the secured amount.

-3.8.
-Instruments issued by private companies, as long as these companies have an international risk rating between AAA and AA-.
+- 3.6.
+Securities with internationally risk-rated mortgage pledges between AAA and A-issued by foreign private agencies. - 3.7.
+Instruments issued or secured by governments holding a risk rating between A+ and A-. - 3.8.
+Instruments issued by private companies, as long as these companies have an international risk rating between AAA and AA-. - 3.9.
+Interests receivable for these assets.